braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 ## Sample Use Cases

-There are three customer use cases provided.
-We have provided video, code snippets for each demo application, as well as dashboard implementation examples for each.
-The use cases are:
+There are 3 sample customer use cases provided.
+Each sample has video walkthroughs, code snippets for each demo application, and dashboard implementation examples:
 - [Content Cards As Supplemental Content](#content-cards-as-supplemental-content)
 - [Content Cards in a Message Center](#content-cards-in-a-message-center)
 - [Interactive Content Cards](#interactive-content-cards)